-This course provides students with necessary outdoor skills in the sport of Cross Country Skiing.
+This course provides students with necessary outdoor skills in the sport of snowshoeing.
 It can be used by Outdoor Recreation majors to fulfill an outdoor activity elective requirement.
 The course emphasizes development of the student's proficiency, competency and leadership abilities in a skill/knowledge area of outdoor recreation.
 It is open to students in other programs who can use it to fulfill the fitness or towards unrestricted elective requirements for their major.
-This course is not designed to teach downhill alpine skiing nor snowboarding.
 A complete health physical by a licensed physician is recommended for all physical activities including this course.